jmoiron/pdf2zip/README.rst

 and the ability to specify pages in the PDF to skip.

 This was primarily developed for personal use, but is made available in the hopes that it might be useful for someone.
+This project is relatively complete and will only be updated for compatability (new OSes or versions of its dependencies) or device support (new tablets).

 To install, just::